• Skip to primary navigation

 I made my cookies in a food processor, but you can also make them with a stand or hand mixer.
 Any of these work well.
 The food processor is the fastest, which is why I used it.

 The first thing to do is to add the orange zest to the sugar.
 Mix it well.
-This is the best way to better distribute the orange throughout the cookies.
+This is the best way to distribute the oranges throughout the cookies.

 Next, add the butter and orange sugar to the food processor.
 Give them a few pulses until it is mixed well.